 Continuously export Microsoft Defender for Cloud data

 Microsoft Defender for Cloud generates detailed security alerts and recommendations.
-To analyze the information in these alerts and recommendations, you can export them to Azure Log Analytics, Event Hubs, or to another SIEM, SOAR, or IT Service Management solution.
+To analyze the information in these alerts and recommendations, you can export them to Azure Log Analytics, Event Hubs, or to another SIEM, SOAR, or IT classic deployment model solution.
 You can stream the alerts and recommendations as they're generated or define a schedule to send periodic snapshots of all of the new data.

-With continuous export, you fully customize what will be exported and where it will go.
+With continuous export, you can fully customize what information to export and where it goes.
 For example, you can configure it so that:

 - All high severity alerts are sent to an Azure event hub